 Tuesday, June 18, 2024

-On the Reform Contract/Manifesto
+A reminder about the Reform Contract/Manifesto

 Reform published a document which they called a 'contract' but appears to be a draft manifesto.
 They asked for people's views on it but when I responded within 4 hours they said they had closed the process.
 So here's my response on most of their points I've added extra letters in some cases since Reform don't appear to be able to count properly.
 The original document can be found online at https://assets.nationbuilder.com/reformuk/pages/253/attachments/original/1708781032/Reform_UK_Contract_With_The_People.pdf